 Our recommendation for sliding glass doors: Plantation shutters or panel tracks.
 Both of these window treatments make operating a sliding door easy.
 Panel tracks also offer an array of styles and textures to pick from, freeing up your options and giving you a bigger palette to work with.
 Plantation shutters are available in numerous configurations to fit any sliding glass door, and are more energy efficient than any other window treatment available.

 Bay windows are instantly recognizable.
 The tall panes, concave layout, and extensive view you get from bay windows are distinct from other windows, and thus require some special consideration when picking a window treatment.
 Phoenix homeowners should focus on window treatments that complement a bay window’s eye-catching layout, offer privacy, and look stunning in your family room or living room.
-Luckily, there are a few window treatments that meet all these requirements.
+Luckily, there are a number of window treatments that meet all these requirements.

 Our recommendation for bay windows: Roman shades, cellular shades, or plantation shutters.
 Both roman and cellular shades work well with bay windows since each shade can cover a single pane, giving you a lot of flexibility in how much window area you need covered.
 Similarly, plantation shutters can be installed on each individual pane on bay windows, but are able to give you even more freedom in window coverage with adjustable louvers.

 No matter their shape or style, windows that are positioned close to your ceiling can be difficult to put window treatments on.
-Typically, the tops of the windows are out of arm’s reach, and breaking out a stepladder every day becomes a hassle.
+Typically, the tops of the windows are beyond your reach, and breaking out a stepladder every day becomes a hassle.
 That means that homeowners in Phoenix with taller windows should choose a window treatment that can either stay in a single position, or open and shut remotely.
 It would be even better if that window treatment was also able to effectively block outside light from coming through.

 Our recommendationfor tall & high ceiling windows: Automated shades or plantation shutters.
 Motorized shades can open and close with the easy push of a button, without any hassle.
-Alternatively, with plantation shutters many homeowners choose to position the louvers in a single perfect position, and rarely if ever move them from that spot.
+Alternatively, with plantation shutters many homeowners choose to position the louvers in a single ideal position, and rarely if ever move them from that spot.
 Both window treatments solve the biggest challenge of high ceiling windows!

 Eyebrow windows are those curved windows that are usually positioned above other, usually rectangular windows.
 Because of their location and curved shape, eyebrow windows come with issues that no other windows do when it comes to finding your perfect window treatment.